jkneifl/academic-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 Greetings!
-I'm a PhD student delving into scientific machine learning at the University of Stuttgart.
-My academic path led me to the captivating world of engineering cybernetics, where I honed my skills in mathematics, mechanics, and control theory, and formed a deep interest in systems theory and understanding complex models.
+I recently completed my PhD, focusing on scientific ma- chine learning.
+My academic journey led me to the captivating world of engineering cybernetics, where I honed my skills in mathematics, mechanics, and control theory, and formed a deep interest in systems theory and understanding complex models.

-In my research, I'm driven to efficiently and cost-effectively approximate complex models by blending core numerical methods with artificial intelligence learning techniques.
-I'm passionate about the synergy between scientific principles and cutting-edge technologies.
+In my research, I’m driven to efficiently approximate complex models by blending core numerical methods with artificial intelligence learn- ing techniques.
+I’m passionate about the synergy between scientific principles and cutting-edge technologies.

 {style="text-align: justify;"}